 YouView is a Smart TV service in the UK, which runs on Set Top Boxes and Smart TVs.
-I worked on the core UI for years and thought I’d share some insights into best practices when building applications for such resource constrained devices.
+I worked on the original UI for years and thought I’d share some insights into best practices for building applications on such resource constrained devices.

 You can read more about YouView here.